Kukuster/k8s-flask-postgres-musicbrainz/README.md

 ## Build from source and run

-### 1. create `set-env.sh` file with env variables, based on `set-env.sh.example`
+### 1. create `set-env.sh` file with env variables
+Use `set-env.sh.example` as an example

 ### (optionally) 2. test

-You can run unit tests which do not rely on k8s environment
+The tests do not rely on the k8s environment.
+You can use your python installed on your system.

 For the first run, I recommend creating a python venv and install the dependencies for both python pods:
 ```bash